PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 ```

 Because all solvers except the mixed integer linear program require a QUBO formulation, we will explain how to configure the QUBO model first.
-A good model has few and distinct low energy states, which leads to a high probability of sampling a good solution when using a heuristic.
+A good model has few and distinct low energy states, which leads to a high probability of sampling a good solution when using a heuristic solver.

 ----